-Having shown that the diagonal that connects the two corners formed by the sides that are equal bisects the angles at those corners, it is easy to show another property of the diagonals of kites- they are perpendicular to each other.
+We have already shown that the diagonal that connects the two corners formed by the sides that are equal bisects the angles at those corners.
+So it is now easy to show another property of the diagonals of kites- they are perpendicular to each other.

 ABCD is a kite.
 Show that the diagonals are perpendicular, that is, AC⊥DB.

-We will follow the exact same strategy as we did to prove a very similar theorem – that the Diagonals of a rhombus are perpendicular to each other – using triangle congruency.
+We will follow the exact same strategy as we did to prove a very similar theorem - that the Diagonals of a rhombus are perpendicular to each other.
+And we will use triangle congruency.

 Using the above, we can show that triangles ΔAOD and ΔAOB are congruent using the Side-Angle-Side postulate, and from that that ∠AOD ≅ ∠AOB.